fredrikaverpil/fredrikaverpil.github.io/_posts/2021-11-13-installing-poetry-globally.md

 $ pipx --version
 ```

+Now you can more easily install exactly the version of pipx you desire, and the version of Python you want to use.

 You can read more about what each pyenv command does in the pyenv documentation.
 You'll also have to add some paths to your `$PATH` (as part of installing pyenv and pipx) for this to work.